tox-dev/tox/docs/config.rst

 .. conf:: recreate ^ true|false ^ false

     Always recreate virtual environment if this option is true.
+    If this option is false, ``tox``'s resolution mechanism will be used to determine whether to recreate the environment.

 .. conf:: downloadcache ^ PATH